Looking for South London

-Turning right into Coldharbour Lane for a few yards we saw road signs advertising SE24 to the south and SE5 to the north, and then retracing our steps saw little Station Avenue opposite… in SW9.
+Steping onto Coldharbour Lane we saw road signs advertising SE24 to the south and SE5 to the north and then, retracing our steps, saw little Station Avenue opposite… in SW9.
 Here be magic!
 We turned into Loughborough Road looking to head back towards the SW9/SE5 border and northward-ish to the river.

 ‘I think if we head up Minet Road we’ll be going the right way,’ I said, but Mrs Raider was crossing the road in the opposite direction, heading towards the Hero of Switzerland pub.

 ‘Aren’t we going to go into every pub on the way?’ she asked and I stared at her for a moment, lost in wonder.

 ‘I don’t care what they say,’ I said.
 ‘I think you’re smashing.’